canonical/subiquity/doc/reference/ubuntu-image.rst

     Defines the parameters to build the content of the rootfs.

 ``artifacts``
-    Defines the types of artefacts to create, including the actual images, manifest files, and others.
+    Defines the types of artifacts to create, including the actual images, manifest files, and others.

 The ``gadget.yaml`` file